stefanodvx/crunpyroll/README.md

 ```
 cr.get_formats(streams)
 ```
-# For every function, except login, you can pass
+## For every function, except login, you can pass
-# "locale" argument (like us-US, en-ES).
+## "locale" argument (like us-US, en-ES).
 Default to: it-IT.
-# You can only get HARDSUBS, I could change this but Im not interested
+## You can only get HARDSUBS, I could change this but Im not interested
-# In continuing this project for now, PRs are welcome :D
+## in continuing this project for now, PRs are welcome :D